 Got enough devices or need more flexibility?
 MAK Grills Mobile allows you to control and monitor your grill from any internet connected smart device with a web browser.
 There’s no app to download or keep updated and you aren’t limited to app capable devices.
 MAK Grills Mobile runs from a mobile optimized website, designed to be reliable and user friendly.

 Precisely controlling the temperature allowed us to create more smoke.
-We implemented a Smoke Mode and avoided the drawbacks of extra insulation to the cooking chamber.
+We programmed a SMOKE setpoint on our Pellet Boss controller, and also opted to avoid the drawbacks of insulating the cooking chamber.
 Smoke thrives at lower temperatures and is incinerated at higher temperatures.
-MAK Grills can reach and maintain lower temperatures because we don’t need to add extra steel to insulate the grill.
+MAK Grills can reach and maintain lower temperatures because we don’t add extra steel to insulate the grill (but are still able to reach high heat with the FlameZone).

 Our most versatile model, The Two-Star General, comes standard with the Warmer-Smoker Box.
 This is a compartment of the grill that you can use to hold food at safe temperatures temporarily when you’re waiting to serve or to cold smoke foods like cheese, nuts, and fish.